Manjari Fadnis on 'Jaane Tu ... Ya Jaane Na' Co-Star Imran Khan leaving Bollywood - ExBulletin

 Manjari Fadnis on 'Jaane Tu … Ya Jaane Na' Co-Star Imran Khan leaving Bollywood

-Mumbai, May 17 (Ians) Actress Manjari Fadnis was considered Meghna Paraiyar in Imran Khan and Geneelia d'Oouza-Jam “Jaane Tu … Ya Jaane Na”.
+(Menafn-Ans) Mumbai, May 17 (Ians) Actress Manjari Fadnis was considered as Meghna Paraiyar to Imran Khan and Geneelia from Onane of Souza-Line “Jaane Tu … Ya Jaane Na”.

 During an exclusive conversation with Ians, Manjari spoke of Imran by offering goodbye to Bollywood.

 When asked if it was difficult to survive in the industry, she told Ians: “All that Imran chose to make was his personal decision.
-He had great opportunities, and he always has a solid fans.
+He had great opportunities, and he always has a solid base of fans.
 People are looking forward to his return.
-I am that I love working with him, but this question is better directed towards him.”
+I would like to work with him again, but this question is better directed towards him.”

 The diva also revealed that she had met Imran several times after the shooting of “Jaane Tu … Ya Jaane Na”.

-Refulting if she is in contact with her co-stars, Meghna shared: “I am in contact with Abbas, Pakhi, and sometimes with Imranweve met several times after filming.
-I came across Genelia at events.
-On certain sets, as for the warning '', Ive made the real Friendsvarn Sharma, Jitin Gulati, our Director), Madhurima Tuliwe, All Bondmeet (our still), Madhurima Tuliwe All Bondmeet Singh (our director), Madhurima Tuliwe All Bondmeet Singh (our director), Madhurima Tuliwe All Bondmede Close. “
+Refulcing if she is in contact with her co-stars, Meghna shared: “I am in contact with Abbas, Pakhi, and sometimes with Imran, we met several times after filming.
+I came across Genelia during events.
+On certain sets, as for” Gurmeet Singh (our director), Madhurima Tuli, Gurmeet Singh (our director) All All All All All All All All All All All All All All All All All All All All are still close. “”

 Speaking of her trip to Tinseltown, the actress of “Grand Masti” said: “My trip so far has been magnificent.
-I chose what I wanted to do in life, and fortunately, even if I did not come from a cinema environment, I received many opportunities and I had the chance to work with very good people.
-It's a regular journey, but I'm always up to being here. “
+I chose what I wanted to do in life, and fortunately, even if I did not come from a movie environment, I received many opportunities and I had the chance to work with really good people.
+It was a regular trip, but I have always been here and I like to be here. “

 Manjari, who worked in several languages, revealed in which industry she liked working the most.